cockroachdb/docs/configure-replication-zones.md

 Attribute Type | Description
 ---------------|------------
 **Node Locality** | Using the `--locality` flag, you can assign arbitrary key-value pairs that describe the locality of the node.
-Locality might include cloud provider, country, region, datacenter, rack, etc.<br><br>CockroachDB attempts to spread replicas evenly across the cluster based on locality, with the order determining the priority.
-The keys themselves and the order of key-value pairs must be the same on all nodes, for example:<br><br>`--locality=cloud=gce,country=us,region=east,datacenter=us-east-1,rack=10`<br>`--locality=cloud=aws,country=us,region=west,datacenter=us-west-1,rack=12`
+Locality might include country, region, datacenter, rack, etc.<br><br>CockroachDB attempts to spread replicas evenly across the cluster based on locality, with the order determining the priority.
+The keys themselves and the order of key-value pairs must be the same on all nodes, for example:<br><br>`--locality=region=east,datacenter=us-east-1`<br>`--locality=region=west,datacenter=us-west-1`
-**Node Capability** | Using the `--attrs` flag, you can specify node capability, which might include specialized hardware or number of cores, for example:<br><br>`--attrs=gpu:x16c`
+**Node Capability** | Using the `--attrs` flag, you can specify node capability, which might include specialized hardware or number of cores, for example:<br><br>`--attrs=ram:64gb`
 **Store Type/Capability** | Using the `attrs` field of the `--store` flag, you can specify disk type or capability, for example:<br><br>`--store=path=/mnt/ssd01,attrs=ssd`<br>`--store=path=/mnt/hda1,attrs=hdd:7200rpm`

 #### Constraints in Replication Zones

-The node- and store-level descriptive attributes mentioned above can be used as the following types of constraints in replication zones to influence the location of replicas.
+The node-level and store-level descriptive attributes mentioned above can be used as the following types of constraints in replication zones to influence the location of replicas.
 However, note the following general guidance:

 - When locality is the only consideration for replication, it's recommended to set locality on nodes without specifying any constraints in zone configurations.
 In the absence of constraints, CockroachDB attempts to spread replicas evenly across the cluster based on locality.
 - When additional or different constraints are needed, positive constraints are generally sufficient.
-Required and prohibited constraints are useful in special situations where, for example, data must or must not be stored in a specific country.
+Required and prohibited constraints are useful in special situations where, for example, data must or must not be stored in a specific country or on a specific type of machine.

 Constraint Type | Description | Syntax
 ----------------|-------------|-------
-**Positive** | Replicas will be placed on nodes/stores with as many matching attributes as possible.
-When there are no matching nodes/stores with capacity, replicas will be added wherever there is capacity.<br><br>For example, `constraints: [ssd, datacenter=us-west-1a]` would cause replicas to be located on different `ssd` drives in the `us-west-1a` datacenter.
-When there's not sufficient capacity for a new replica on an `ssd` drive in the datacenter, the replica would get added on an available `ssd` drive elsewhere.
-When there's not sufficient capacity for a new replica on any `ssd` drive, the replica would get added on any other drive with capacity. | `[ssd]`
+**Positive** | When placing replicas, the cluster will prefer nodes/stores with as many matching attributes as possible.
+When there are no matching nodes/stores with capacity, replicas will be placed wherever there is capacity. | `[ssd]`
-**Required** | Replicas **must** be placed on nodes/stores with matching attributes.
-When there are no matching nodes/stores with capacity, new replicas will not be added.<br><br>For example, `constraints: [+datacenter=us-west-1a]` would force replicas to be located on different racks in the `us-west-1a` datacenter.
-When there's not sufficient capacity for a new replica on a unique rack in the datacenter, the replica would get added on a rack already storing a replica.
-When there's not sufficient capacity for a new replica on any rack in the datacenter, the replica would not get added. | `[+ssd]`
+**Required** | When placing replicas, the cluster will only consider nodes/stores with matching attributes.
+When there are no matching nodes/stores with capacity, new replicas will not be added. | `[+ssd]`
-**Prohibited** | Replicas **must not** be placed on nodes/stores with matching attributes.
-When there are no alternate nodes/stores with capacity, new replicas will not be added.<br><br>For example, `constraints: [-mem, -us-west-1a]` would force replicas to be located on-disk on different racks outside the `us-west-1a` datacenter.
-When there's not sufficient on-disk capacity on a unique rack outside the datacenter, the replica would get added on a rack already storing a replica.
-When there's sufficient capacity for a new replica only in the `us-west-1a` datacenter, the replica would not get added. | `[-ssd]`
+**Prohibited** | When placing replicas, the cluster will ignore nodes/stores with matching attributes.
+When there are no alternate nodes/stores with capacity, new replicas will not be added. | `[-ssd]`

 ### Node/Replica Recommendations